ouspg/CompSec/Lab1_Fuzzing/README.md

 ### Contribute to an existing open-source project.
 Set up a fuzzer and report the whole process and possible findings.

-Contribute to existing open-source software (OSS) project by setting up a fuzzing environment and documenting the total process and results.
+Contribute to some existing open-source software (OSS) project by setting up a fuzzing environment and documenting the total process and results.
 You can choose the target software by yourself and use one of the 2 fuzzers introduced during the lab exercise, or pick some other that you think serves the purpose better. **You should do all the testing inside a virtual machine in case there are potentially malicious files being handled.**

 You should read for example [this guide](https://github.com/ouspg/fuzz-testing-beginners-guide) to get started.
 Please note that in case a real bug is found from the software, it is very important to document the findings in a way that the issue can be easily reproduced.
 The guide has some good points about what information you should provide.
 It is not mandatory for the student to file a "real" bug report, but if you find something new, we highly recommend to do so.